SRI-International/vocoder/README.md

     * `compress_samples` : Simple shell script to compress input `.ogg` file into different compression levels.
 Leverages `ffmpeg` and `opusenc` under the hood.
 * `sfml_voip` : Borrowed code to demonstrate simple VoIP capabilities on SFML (Linux only).
+* `tincan-sri` : SRI adaptation of Gary Sinitsin's Tin Can Phone program, for testing Opus codec at different settings